BogdanCatalin-Iacob/Mountain-Hiker/README.md

 > As a First Time user, I want to view the website and content clearly on my mobile device.

 All pages will contain a Footer Element with Contact Information, and Social Media Icons.
 The icons used will be from font-awesome.
-These are referenced below in the Frameworks-Libraries-and-Programs-Used section of this document.
+These are referenced below in the Technologies section of this document.
 The aim of the Footer elements are to fulfill user stories:
 > As a First Time Visitor, I want to look for testimonials to understand what their users think of them and see if they are trusted.
 I also want to locate their social media links to see their followings on social media to determine how trusted and known they are.<br>
 > As a Returning Visitor, I want to find the best way to get in contact with the organisation with any questions I may have.